 Having said that, cannabis is often sold openly in the streets, especially in Barcelona and Granada.
 I have also seen people smoking cannabis outside bars without anyone raising an eyebrow.

-Note that Spain's cannabis laws are more relaxed than those of Portugal, France and Gibraltar, so do not try to carry the drug across the border.
+Note that Spain's cannabis laws are more relaxed than those of France and Gibraltar, so do not try to carry the drug across the border.